puppetlabs-toy-chest/puppetlabs-azure/README.md

 *Required* The name of the virtual machine.

 #####`image`
-Name of the disk image to use to create the virtual machine.
+Name of the image to use to create the virtual machine.
+This can be either a VM Image or an OS Image.
+When specifying a VM Image, `user`, `password`, and `private_key_file` are not used.

 #####`location`
 The location where the virtual machine will be created.